danielacorner/dc_gatsby/src/pages/2018-4__pave-angular/index.md

 path: "/2018-4__pave-angular"
 title: "Pave Prototype 3: Interactive Data Visualization"
 caption: "Pave is an interactive exploration of Canada's jobs.
 This third-iteration prototype was my first time writing modular code in a front-end framework."
-desc: "An interactive data visualization of Canada's jobs. <br/> Pave takes overwhelming data and allows users to quickly drill down into the areas that interest them.
-Now targeting international students and users of all ages, this design is more mature and compact. <br/> Using the Angular front-end framework, this project incorporates the paradigms of functional programming by remaining abstract and composable, and of object-oriented programming by encapsulating components into independent modules."
 radius: "10"
 image: "https://image.ibb.co/fQEMNK/pave_angular.jpg"
 imgThumb: "https://image.ibb.co/i2q1Ez/pave_angular_logo.jpg"